Frequently Asked Questions

 Can my spouse get a visa if I’m a student at MIT Sloan?

-We support spouses in obtaining a dependent visa.
+We’re happy to support your spouse in obtaining a dependent visa.
 However, we are not able to provide work visas.
 Visit here for more information on visa categories.

-Scholarships are applied against tuition.
+Fellowships are applied to tuition only.
 Visit here for more information.

 MBA Program Common Questions